paulbarbu/dotophp/docs/FEATURES.md

 * users can have a profile
 	* can set name
 	* can set birthday
-	* can set signature
 	* can set avatar (gavatar)
 	* can set a short description

 Events Features
 ===============================
-* each event will belong to a category
+* each event can belong to a category
-* each category can have different settings(attributes)
 * each event will inherit the category's attributes
 * each event can have its attributes individually changed
 * find best meeting times, given two agendas